KawaiiFiveO/RPi-V1-Dashcam/README.md

 python main.py
 ```

-You can configure settings such as recording duration in `config.py`.
+You can configure settings such as recording duration and camera orientation in `config.py`.

-If you want it to run automatically, setup the service:
+If you want it to run automatically on boot, setup the service:

 ```
 sudo cp service/dashcam.service /etc/systemd/system/dashcam.service